Electric-Coin-Company/zcash-docs/source/rtd_pages/install_debian_bin_packages.rst

    You should now notice the mirrors in `/etc/apt/sources.list` contain stretch fields, not jessie

-   Note: If you decide to use `stable` instead of `strech`, you may run the risk of accidently updating when Debain 10 becomes the stable version.
+   Note: If you decide to use `stable` instead of `stretch`, you may run the risk of accidentally updating when Debain 10 becomes the stable version.

 3. Update and upgrade the list of available packages for Debain 9 Stretch.